 $750,001 and over $35,000

-C. The superintendent may require from all applicants additional information that the superintendent deems necessary in determining whether the applicant is entitled to the license sought.
+C. The deputy director may require from all applicants additional information that the deputy director deems necessary in determining whether the applicant is entitled to the license sought.

 D. For the purposes of this section, "all business transacted in this state" includes: